GC

 Task

 A unit of work under a goal.
-State machine: PENDING → IN_PROGRESS → COMPLETED / FAILED / SKIPPED.
+Statuses: PENDING, IN_PROGRESS, COMPLETED, FAILED, SKIPPED.

 Delayed action

-A capability loaned to the agent by the runtime to schedule future work — REMIND_LATER, RUN_LATER, NOTIFY_JOB_READY.
-The runtime owns timing; the agent only requests it.
+A way for the bot to schedule future work in its own session — REMIND_LATER, RUN_LATER, NOTIFY_JOB_READY.
+The bot requests the timer; the runtime fires it.

-A named webhook endpoint with a Mustache template that turns an incoming HTTP payload into an agent prompt.
+A named webhook endpoint that turns an incoming HTTP payload into a bot prompt.
+The message template uses {json.path} placeholders to pull values from the body — not Mustache.

 Control surface